-In the opinion of Gilmore & Bell, P.C., Bond Counsel to the District, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), the interest on the Bonds (including any original issue discount properly allocable to an owner thereof) (1) is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax and (2) is exempt from income taxation by the State of Missouri.
-The Bonds have been designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
+In the opinion of Gilmore & Bell, P.C., Bond Counsel to the District, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), the interest on the Bonds (1) is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax and (2) is exempt from income taxation by the State of Missouri.
+The Bonds are "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
 See "TAX MATTERS" in this Official Statement.

-BAYLESS CONSOLIDATED SCHOOL DISTRICT, ST. LOUIS COUNTY, MISSOURI GENERAL OBLIGATION BONDS (MISSOURI DIRECT DEPOSIT PROGRAM) SERIES 2019
+BAYLESS CONSOLIDATED SCHOOL DISTRICT, ST. LOUIS COUNTY, MISSOURI GENERAL OBLIGATION REFUNDING BONDS (MISSOURI DIRECT DEPOSIT PROGRAM) SERIES 2020

-Dated: Date of Delivery Due: March 1, as shown on the inside cover
+Dated: Date of Delivery

+Due: March 1, as shown on the inside cover

-The General Obligation Bonds (Missouri Direct Deposit Program), Series 2019 (the "Bonds") will be issued by the Bayless Consolidated School District, St. Louis County, Missouri (the "District") for the purposes of providing funds to pay (1) a portion of the costs of the Project, as further described herein under the section captioned "PLAN OF FINANCING - The Project," and (2) the costs of issuance related to the Bonds.
+The General Obligation Refunding Bonds (Missouri Direct Deposit Program), Series 2020 (the "Bonds") will be issued by the Bayless Consolidated School District, St. Louis County, Missouri (the "District") for the purposes of providing funds to (1) refund certain outstanding general obligation bonds of the District, as further described herein under the section captioned "PLAN OF FINANCING - The Refunding," and (2) pay the costs of issuance related to the Bonds.

 The Bonds will be issued as fully-registered bonds in the denomination of \$5,000 or integral multiples thereof.
 Principal on the Bonds will be payable annually on March 1 as set forth on the inside cover of this Official Statement.
-Interest on the Bonds is payable semiannually on each March 1 and September 1, commencing on March 1, 2020, by check or draft mailed (or by electronic transfer in certain circumstances as described herein) to the persons who are the registered owners of the Bonds as of the close of business on the 15th day of the month preceding the applicable interest payment date.
+Interest on the Bonds is payable semiannually on each March 1 and September 1, commencing on September 1, 2020, by check or draft mailed (or by electronic transfer in certain circumstances as described herein) to the persons who are the registered owners of the Bonds as of the close of business on the 15th day of the month preceding the applicable interest payment date.